Orchid or Onion? You Help Decide.

 When you become a sponsor for this vital and vibrant program, you not only support its continued and future success, you also make your organization visible to a unique audience of professionals and fellow citizens committed to inspired place making.
 Your support will be recognized throughout the season, from opening of the nominations through to the exciting awards ceremony.
 Click here to learn more about sponsor benefits, levels of sponsorship and how to become a sponsor.

 Join us for a fun-filled, thought-provoking night of commentary and discussion about San Diego’s built environment as we award the orchids and onions.
 Attendees include design enthusiasts, industry professionals and city leaders who all bring their energy and insights.
-This year’s ceremony will be held on Thursday, October 3, at the US Grant Hotel, a past orchid winner.
+The Orchids & Onions Awards Gala is held each year in October, we hope to see you there!

 This passionate bunch come together every year to organize this amazing event.